BBO-repo/ros-exercise/README.md

 Using my gathered knowledge of LIO-SAM code and computation with existing piece of code, mix-and-matched I'm proposing the package LIO-SAM **l**ocalize **o**nly [LIO-SAM-LO](package/LIO-SAM-LO), to use an existing LIO-SAM generated map and perform localization only.<br>

 The notable part of the additions are:
-- The introduction of the point cloud pointer `cloudGlobalMap` and its down sampled version `cloudGlobalMapDS` with its ROS publisher `pubMapWorld`
+- The introduction of the point cloud pointer `globalMapCloud` and its down sampled version `globalMapCloudDS` to store te saved map in memory.
+A ROS publisher `pubGlobalMapWorld` was also added to publish it.
-- In the `mapOptimization` constructor, a `allocateMemory` is called to allocate data, in this `allocateMemory` function was added the `cloudGlobalLoad` function that loads the LIO-SAM saved map
+- In the `mapOptimization` constructor, a `allocateMemory` is called to allocate data.
+In this `allocateMemory` function, the `loadGlobalMapCloud` function was added to loads the LIO-SAM saved map.
 - In the `cloud_info` subscription callback, the use of the first scan to estimate the initial position of the robot in the generated map.
-This initial position estimate is done by ICP in the `ICPLocalizeInitialize` function.
+This initial position estimate is done by ICP in the `InitialICPLocalize` function.
-- The `transformInTheWorld` array is used to store the robot pose in the generated map and this pose is published by the `pubOdomToMapPose`
+- The `transformInTheWorld` array is used to store the robot pose in the generated map and this pose is published by the `pubOdomToMapPose` publisher.
 - The introduction of `localizeOnlyThread` function to perform the localization of the robot during the ROS simulation.
-This function is called in the `main` function whereas initial LIO-SAM `loopClosureThread` and were `visualizeGlobalMapThread` removed.
-This `localizeOnlyThread` central function performs the ICP global scan matching calling the `ICPscanMatchGlobal` or `ICPLocalizeInitialize` if robot initial position is not available
+This function is called in the `main` function whereas initial LIO-SAM `loopClosureThread` and `visualizeGlobalMapThread` were removed.
+This `localizeOnlyThread` central function performs the ICP global scan matching calling the `GlobalICPScanMatch` or `InitialICPLocalize` if robot initial position is not available.
 <br>

 To use the pakage, open a terminal in your container and go to the ROS source worspace directory, in our case `gem_ws/src`.
 Then make a symlink to the LIO-SAM-LO package and build your workspace.